kukuu/CI-CD-pipeline-with-Jenkins/README.md

 Steps

 ```
-1. Log into virtual machine - see fig 1
+1. Log into virtual machine.

 2. Enable Jenkins and Docker services